*This article was last updated on April 23, 2024*

 3. Why is the Health Canada Statistics page so terribly skewed (many, many cases have not been recorded)?

 In order for a Lyme sufferer to be counted, he/she must have received a positive lab test through a Canadian lab.
-Many, many Canadians have had to seek testing from an American or German lab to screen for the many variants of diseases of which the Canadian test only screens for a handful.
-American and German lab tests also have a much higher sensitivity and specificity.
+Many, many Canadians have had to seek testing from Igenex in the US or ArminLabs in Germany to screen for the many variants of tick-borne diseases.

 4. Is our testing in Canada reliable?